 6. Further information

 If a tenant disagrees with a decision DCJ has made, they should first discuss their concerns with a Client Service Officer.
 The next step, if they still believe DCJ has made an incorrect decision, is to ask for a formal review of the decision.
 For information on how reviews work, the tenant can ask a Client Service Officer for a copy of the appeals and reviewing decisions factsheet, or read the Client Service Delivery and Appeals Policy.

 A tenant can only ask for a formal review of tenancy charges if:

-- they believe FACS did not calculate the rent subsidy correctly
+- they believe DCJ did not calculate the rent subsidy correctly

-- FACS has not correctly credited payments for tenancy charges
+- DCJ has not correctly credited payments for tenancy charges

 The tenant cannot ask for a formal review if rental arrears results in eviction proceedings.
 In these cases, an independent body called the NSW Civil and Administrative Tribunal (NCAT) will hear the matter.
 The role of the NCAT is to resolve disputes between tenants and landlords.